Akuli/math-tutorial/geometry-and-trig.rst

    real t = atan2(-2,3);
    draw(arc((0,0), 1, 0, degrees(t)), L="$t$", align=E);

-The green triangle is the same triangle as the blue one, but I flipped it so that we can calculate the stuff by plugging in `a=20` and `b=10` without worrying about which way things go.
+The green triangle is just like the blue one, but I flipped it so that we can calculate the stuff by plugging in `a=20` and `b=10` without worrying about which way things go.
 Let's figure out how to calculate the `t`:

 .. math:: \tan t = \frac b a
 .. math:: t = \arctan{\frac b a} = \text{atan2}(b, a)